reembyounis/AlgoVisualizer/README.md

 Our mission is to implement all useful algorithms, so AlgoVisualizer would contain helpful illustration of those algorithms.

 ## Implementation details
+AlgoVisualizer is developed using Unity and written with c#.
+UI design was hardcoded and useful buttons were added.

 Week 1: